IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 Each run executes the following phases (use `--only-phase` or `--skip-phase` to customise the order):

-1. **cleanup** removes stale artefacts, ensures `git-lfs` hooks are installed, repairs misconfigured hooks, replaces vendor symlinks with on-disk files, purges Finder metadata such as `.DS_Store` and AppleDouble records, applies optional `git lfs checkout`, honours preserved globs while tidying the repository, and when configured will audit the wheelhouse to delete orphan dependency artefacts before rebuilding.
+1. **cleanup** removes stale artefacts, repairs misconfigured hooks, replaces vendor symlinks with on-disk files, purges Finder metadata such as `.DS_Store` and AppleDouble records, honours preserved globs while tidying the repository, and when configured will audit the wheelhouse to delete orphan dependency artefacts before rebuilding.
 2. **environment** checks Python, pip, Poetry, Docker, and optional helpers such as `uv`, installing or upgrading tools when configured to do so.
 3. **dependencies** refreshes the wheelhouse via